nicolasleivab/Python-Flask-Docker/README.md

 ### How to run Docker app

-Make sure you have an instance of Docker running in your machine and run:
+Make sure you have an instance of Docker running on your machine and run:

 ```
 docker-compose up